manandey/COVID-19-People-Resource-Provider-Mapping-App/README.md

-DaanMatch
-Problem Statements

-1. Help us operationalize the single largest collection of individual Indian NGOs and local community leaders in need of resources to help those most effected by the lockdown in India.
-2. Develop the algorithms that can automatically match resource providers with those in need using our heterogeneous distributed data sources.
-3. Develop the largest publicly available interface to assist in decision making for helpers on the ground in India.

-## COVID-19 People - Resource provider Mapping App
+## COVID-19 'People - Resource Provider' Mapping App

+During this time of COVID-19 pandemic, we are facing the biggest crisis of our lifetimes.
+It seems like the sky has crashed down on the underprivileged sector of the society who aren't able to meet the basic needs.
+NGOs all across the country are trying their best to reach out to help yet, but they aren't able to provide support to everyone mostly because of a gap in communication.

 The goal of this project is to:

 * Make it possible for those in need to reach out for help at just a phone call/SMS.
-* Develop and build algorithms that can automatically suggest and match them to the best resource providers (NGOs, Volunteers).
+* Develop and build algorithms that can automatically suggest and match them to the best resource providers (NGOs, Volunteers)

-## Description:

-A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.

 ## Table of Contents: